-Robotic Process Automation (RPA) has gained a lot of traction due to its advantages, i.e., higher employee productivity, reduced risk, quality data and savings in terms of operational efficiency, better customer service, and more.
-But does this mean that the managed service providers (MSPs) are also making lots of money?
+Robotic Process Automation (RPA) has gained a lot of traction due to its advantages, such as higher employee productivity, savings in terms of operational efficiency, better customer service, and more.
+But does this mean that managed service providers (MSPs) who sell RPA are also making lots of money?

-Well, it is not so simple to answer.
-Amid the rapid growth in the RPA market, there is a lot of competition between MSPs.
-Then the customers are also looking for cost-effective solutions.
-Considering the cost of resources and other overheads, the business profitability takes a hit if the providers try to offer more affordable automation prices, their profitability takes a hit.
+Well, there’s no simple answer.
+Amid the rapid growth in the RPA market, the competition between MSPs is also growing.
+Plus, the customers are looking for cost-effective solutions, but if providers try to offer more affordable automation prices, their profitability takes a hit.

-Strategy #1: Maximizing margins by driving out costs
+Strategy #1: Maximizing margins by driving down costs

-Here are a few strategies for MSPs to successfully keep their revenue stream(s) in the green light:
+Here are a few ideas for MSPs that can help them successfully keep their revenue streams in the green:

-Here, we would like to introduce ElectroNeek as a full-featured and affordable RPA platform available today for partners.
-As the main components are offered at no extra cost, service providers can use ElectroNeek’s platform to build a scaled automation environment (as they don’t need to pay for the expensive platform licenses).
-Furthermore, if they are building the RPA capabilities with ElectroNeek, there is no restriction on the number of attended and unattended bots.
-It means that MSPs can deploy and run an unlimited number of bots in their client infrastructure free of charge and make a profit on bots’ development and maintenance.
+Furthermore, if a service provider is building their RPA capabilities with ElectroNeek, there’s no restriction on the number of attended and unattended bots.
+The MSP can deploy and run an unlimited number of bots in their client infrastructure free of charge, and make a profit on bot development and maintenance.

 Incorporate scalable RPA tools